ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

 -Pages with most-searched and highest-rated titles shown in graphs

--User opt-in for newsletters using real email
+-User opt-in and opt-out for newsletters using real email, controlled by admin account

 ## Screenshots ##